HBC (yacht)

 HBC, formerly known as C2 and then B2, is a superyacht built in 2008 at the shipyard Abeking & Rasmussen.
-The interior and exterior design of HBC was done by Reymond Langton Design Ltd.
+The interior and exterior design of HBC were done by Reymond Langton Design Ltd.

 Design

 The length of the yacht is 85.62 m and the beam is 12.40 m.
 The draught of HBC is 3.20 m.
-The material of the hull is steel, with the superstructure is made out of aluminium.
+The material of the hull is steel, and the superstructure is made out of aluminium.
 The yacht is Lloyd's registered, issued by Cayman Islands.
 The yacht can accommodate up to 22 passengers.

 Engines

 The main engines are two Caterpillar Inc. 3516 DITA with a power of 2000 hp each.
-The yacht HBC can reach a maximum speed of 16 kn, while the cruising speed is at 14 kn.
+The yacht HBC can reach a maximum speed of 16 kn, while the cruising speed is 14 kn.